Lists of Merriam-Webster's Words of the Year: 2015

-The suffix -ism goes all the way back to Ancient Greek, and was used in Latin and medieval French on its way to English.
+The suffix -ism traces its origins to Ancient Greek, Latin and medieval French.
 Originally, it turned a verb into a noun: think of baptize and baptism, criticize and criticism, or plagiarize and plagiarism.
-It has since acquired many other uses, including identifying a religion or practice (Calvinism, vegetarianism), a prejudice based on a specific quality (sexism, ageism), an adherence to a system (stoicism, altruism), a condition based on excess of something (alcoholism), or a characteristic feature or trait (colloquialism).
+It has since acquired other uses, including identifying a religion or practice (Calvinism, vegetarianism), a prejudice based on a specific quality (sexism, ageism), an adherence to a system (stoicism, altruism), a condition based on excess of something (alcoholism), or a characteristic feature or trait (colloquialism).